 What Is Cost Estimation in Project Management?

-A project lives and dies by its budget.
-Just think: a project can only come together with all the necessary materials and labor, and those materials and labors cost money.
-And in this new economic reality, businesses are looking to pay less and less for those materials and labor while maintaining—or even increasing—quality and scope.
-So how do you put together a budget that will bring the project to fruition while keeping costs to a minimum?
-That’s why proper cost estimation is important.
+A project can only come together with all the necessary materials and labor, and those materials and labors cost money.
+Putting together a budget that keeps costs to a minimum, while maximizing the project’s quality and scope can be challenging.
+This is why proper cost estimation is important.

 Elements of cost estimation in project management

 There are two key types of costs addressed by the cost estimation process:

 - Direct costs: Costs associated with a single area, such as a department or the project itself.
 Examples of direct costs include fixed labor, materials, and equipment.

 - Indirect costs: Costs incurred by the organization at large, such as utilities and quality control.

 Within these two categories, here are some typical elements that a cost estimation will take into account:

 - Labor: The cost of team members working on the project, both in terms of wages and time

 - Materials and equipment: The cost of resources required for the project, from physical tools to software to legal permits